ATXDAO/rep-and-roles-starter-kit/README.md

 Copy the wallet address.

-Return to your code editor, navigate to `~/packages/foundry/script/DeployDemo.s.sol`, and replace the value of the `controller` variable with your copied wallet address.
+Return to your code editor, navigate to `~/packages/foundry/script/DeployDemo.s.sol`, and replace the value of the `controller` variable with your copied wallet address (make sure to save your file after doing so!).

 3. Run a local network on your second terminal: